panagiotagrosdouli/DynNav/README.md

 **Uncertainty must be first-class.** Downstream decisions — whether to slow down, replan, abort, or hand off to a human supervisor — are only as good as the uncertainty estimates they consume.
 The framework therefore treats belief-space estimation, ensemble disagreement, NeRF/3DGS uncertainty fields, and diffusion-based occupancy predictions as primary signals rather than diagnostics.

 **Safety cannot rely on the policy alone.** Learning-based policies improve average performance but offer no formal guarantees.
 The framework couples learned components to formal safety filters — Control Barrier Functions (CBFs) and Signal Temporal Logic (STL) shields — so that the output of any upstream controller, classical or neural, is minimally projected onto the safe set before reaching the actuators.
+The framework provides *formal safety constraints and STL/CBF filtering at the action level*; it does not claim end-to-end formal verification of the full stack.

 ---